-Welcome to www.n-georgia.com Discover Fun Recreation and Fishing at Lake Blackshear - Crisp County Power Company operates this shallow 8,500-acre Flint River reservoir.
-Lake Blackshear is in southwest Georgia, near Cordele.
-This reservoir's waters support good populations of bass, crappie, white bass, hybrid bass, stripers and catfish.
-Stay and Play in GA!
+Welcome to www.n-georgia.com Lake Blackshear Recreation and Fishing - Crisp County Power Company operates this shallow 8,500-acre Flint River reservoir.
+Lake Blackshear is in SW Georgia, near Cordele.
+This reservoir's support good populations of bass, crappie, white bass, hybrid bass, stripers and catfish.

 Georgia Festivals and Events